Skip to content

 How to find out where on Dardel I will transfer your data to?

-• Your home folder: /cfs/klemming/home/r/[username], where [username] is your PDC username, for example /cfs/klemming/home/r/sven
+• Your home folder: /cfs/klemming/home/[first letter of username]/[username], where [first letter of username] is the first letter of your PDC username, and [username] is your PDC username, for example /cfs/klemming/home/s/sven

 • Your project folder: /cfs/klemming/projects/[project_storage], where [project_storage] is your PDC project storage folder, for example /cfs/klemming/projects/snic/naiss2023-22-1027